Huta Ludwików

 Huta Ludwików (literally Ludwików Steelworks, often abbreviated SHL) is one of the oldest and best-known Polish metal parts manufacturers.
 The company is a subsidiary Of Kielce-based Zakłady Wyrobów Metalowych joint-stock company.
-Huta Ludwików is a major producer of automotive parts, supplying most European automaker.
+Huta Ludwików is a major producer of automotive parts, supplying most European automakers.
 In the past the name of the factory was primarily associated with various types of military equipment produced for the Polish Army, ranging from the wz.
 34 sabres and wz.
 31 helmet to SHL motorcycles.
 It was also the main sponsor (and the namesake) of the now-defunct SHL Kielce sports club.

 History

 In 1895 Ludwik Starke from Sosnowiec started a new iron foundry in Pstrążnica near Suchedniów.
 The new factory, since 1899 owned jointly by Starke, Tadeusz Jarmołowicz and Henryk Brunner, entered the markets of the Russian Empire with a variety of cast iron castings, including pots, frying pans, cast iron pipes and machinery parts.
 As part of the Old-Polish Industrial Region the new factory enjoyed considerable success and soon the crew rose to over 500 workers.